MDAnalysis/MDAKits/docs/source/makingakit.rst

 .. image:: img/rmsftutorial/adding.png
 	:alt: Adding your repository to RTD

 Clicking next will begin the deployment.
-The immediately starts the build process, which can be confirmed by clicking the "Builds" tab.
+This immediately starts the build process, which can be confirmed by clicking the "Builds" tab.
 Once the build is completed, you can view the deployed documentation, which is now public.
 This completes the documentation requirement for an MDAKit.
 Notice that the "docs"